Measuring Oscillations with A Million Atmospheric Neutrinos: Discussion and Outlook

 Until now, the $CP$-violation phase has been explored with a low significance and, only a small region around $\delta_{CP}=\pi/2$ is excluded at more than $3\sigma$~\cite{Esteban:2020cvm}.
-Atmospheric neutrinos will contribute to excluding a significant fraction of the parameter space as shown in~\Cref{fig:dcpFract}.
-That will also help in resolving the actual tension between T2K and NOvA in the determination of $\delta_{CP}$ and $\sin^2\theta_{23}$~\cite{Kelly:2020fkv} thanks to the possibility to differentiate between the two octants of $\sin^2\theta_{23}$, as shown in~\cref{fig:ICparam}.
+By the end of the decade, a significant fraction of the parameter space will be excluded by atmospheric neutrinos, as shown in~\Cref{fig:dcpFract}.
+That will also help in resolving the actual tension between T2K and NOvA in the determination of $\delta_{CP}$ and $\sin^2\theta_{23}$~\cite{Kelly:2020fkv} thanks to the possibility to differentiate between the two octants of $\sin^2\theta_{23}$, as shown in~\Cref{fig:status}.

-The sensitivity to the $CP$-phase is heavily impacted by the flux and cross-section systematics, see~\Cref{fig:flux+xsec_syst}.
-The flavor ratio and normalization below $\SI{1}\GeV$ of the flux, and those related to the CCQE cross-section, are the uncertainties reducing the sensitivity to this parameter.
+We undertake a systematic study to examine how potential future improvements in various systematic uncertainties will enhance sensitivity regarding that specific parameter.
+The sensitivity to the $CP$-phase is heavily impacted by the uncertainties of the flux, detector and, to a lesser extent, cross section, see~\Cref{fig:flux+xsec_syst}.
+The flavor ratio and normalization below $\SI{1}\GeV$ of the flux, and those related to the CCQE cross section, are the uncertainties reducing the sensitivity to this parameter.
+Detector systematics have a similar quantitative impact in the sensitivity as those of the flux.
 An independent and complementary to long-baseline experiments measurement of $\delta_{CP}$ is of utmost importance to boost the precise picture of the 3-flavor neutrino mixing.
 Ancillary measurements of the low-energy cosmic-ray flux and hadron production in proton and $^4_2$He scattering with nitrogen and oxygen nuclei, as well as development of more complete models, would narrow these uncertainties with a significant enhancement in the sensitivity to $\delta_{CP}$ from atmospheric neutrinos.
-Further, as discussed in~\Cref{sec:xsec}, the current and projected experiments for measuring the neutrino cross-section below $\SI{1}\GeV$ needed for next-generation accelerator neutrino experiments will provide valuable input for improving the measurement of the $CP$-phase with atmospheric neutrinos.
+Further, as discussed in~\Cref{sec:xsec}, the current and projected experiments for measuring the neutrino cross section below $\SI{1}\GeV$ needed for next-generation accelerator neutrino experiments will provide valuable input for improving the measurement of the $CP$-phase with atmospheric neutrinos.

 Finally, the measurement of $\theta_{13}$ is dominated by reactor experiments~\cite{DayaBay:2018yms, RENO:2018dro, DoubleChooz:2019qbj}, but lately, LBL experiments have measured this parameter with a considerable precision~\cite{T2K:2019bcf, Hartnell2022-do}.
 We have explored the possibility of measuring $\theta_{13}$ in the atmospheric neutrino flux using the matter effects at the GeV scale.
 The results indicate that by the end of the decade, it will be possible to reach a $20\%$ precision with the atmospheric neutrino flux, see~\cref{fig:t13}.
 Although the precision is not comparable to the reactor measurements, it will certainly be on the same order as LBL measurement, \cref{fig:ICparam}.
 Exploring the mixing parameters at different energy scales might be a convenient way to search for new physics~\cite{Babu:1993qv,Chankowski:1993tx,Feruglio:2017rjo,Criado:2018thu,Novichkov:2019sqv,Babu:2021cxe}.